Apprenticeships in Northern Ireland is a work-based programme designed around the needs of employers

 Bill Cherry, Manager Director said:

-'As a Small, Medium Enterprise business we need to be able to exploit all market sectors and our apprentices, working through the Apprenticeships programme, are a vital part of the team in this regard.'
+'As a Small, Medium Enterprise business we need to be able to exploit all market sectors, and our apprentices, working through the Apprenticeships programme, are a vital part of the team in this regard.'

 Peter Dixon, Group Chief Executive, Phoenix Energy Holdings said:

 'The Apprenticeships programme has helped us train and develop the apprentices we need for the long-term success of our business.
-Our apprentices add to our organisation making it more effective, competent, productive and competitive by addressing our skills gaps directly.'
+Our apprentices add to our organisation making it more effective, competent, productive, and competitive by addressing our skills gaps directly.'

 Paul Terrington, Regional Chairman of PwC in Northern Ireland said:

-'In 2012, we took the lead piloting the Professional Services Higher Level Apprenticeships alongside our more usual graduate recruitment and the results have been remarkably successful.
-The standard of applicant has been high and they have excelled in a challenging and demanding work environment, so we are now accelerating our Higher Apprenticeship recruitment through our school-leaver entry programme.
-Apprentices earn while they learn, gain an internationally recognised professional qualification in less time than it takes to graduate from university and have a lifetime career opportunity within the global PwC network.'
+'In 2012, we took the lead in piloting the Professional Services Higher Level Apprenticeships alongside our more usual graduate recruitment and the results have been remarkably successful.
+The standard of applicants has been high and they have excelled in a challenging and demanding work environment, so we are now accelerating our Higher Apprenticeship recruitment through our school-leaver entry programme.
+Apprentices earn while they learn, gain an internationally recognised professional qualification in less time than it takes to graduate from university, and have a lifetime career opportunity within the global PwC network.'

 Now you've read real examples of apprenticeships benefiting real businesses here in Northern Ireland, why not get started on recruiting your own apprentice?
 Find out more at the following links: